 “Many counties across south Texas are facing drinking and irrigation water shortages,” said Clint Layman, co-owner of Challenger Water Solutions, “And the usage by oil drilling and the fracking process makes people very frustrated.
 It’s amazing because Texas is running out of water, but we actually produce a ton of water in the oil field.
 There’s really no reason that we’re running out of water.”

 This new innovative technology gives oil producers a clean and green recycling option, with zero chemicals, at a less expensive cost.
-It can take dirty fracking water through a cleaning process remove contaminants, sediment and rocks to produce clean brine water.
+It can take dirty fracking water through a cleaning process to remove contaminants, sediment, and rocks to produce clean brine water.

 The First Step — Mobile Wastewater Recycling System